I didn’t set out to be a writer. It just happened and I went along with it.

 Today, I spend an average of eight or more hours a day in front of my laptop.
 I maintain two websites, two blogs, two Facebook Pages, and more.
 I know how to format interior pages for both a print and an ebook.
 I know how to publish a book.
 I know how to market a book.
 My name is on the cover of seven nonfiction books co-authored with Bill.
 Stories with my byline have been published in magazines.
 And I’m receiving inquiries to consult with others who want my help with writing, publishing, and-or marketing their books.
 The point being: I was made for word processing – my favorite keys are backspace and delete – and I cannot remember what it was like to use a typewriter and make edits with an eraser or white-out.
 However, despite the grammar for dummies-type books on my bookshelf, I’m still not a grammarian.

 I have to give Bill McGee all the credit for launching me into the creative world of author/publisher/marketing – even if I was reluctant to be launched.
 With Bill’s passing in October 2019, this world is going to be my lifeline as I learn to fly solo and become a “solopreneur” of our small press company.

 I have a lot of writing projects in various stages of development… however, a little mystery goes a long way, so we’ll see what transpires.

 Sandra V. McGee is a member of Western Writers of America (WWA), California Writers Club, and Bay Area Independent Publishers Association (BAIPA).
-Her feature stories have been published in Precious Metal (National Automobile Museum, The Harrah Collection), True West, and Roundup (Western Writers of America).
+Her feature stories have appeared in Precious Metal (National Automobile Museum, The Harrah Collection), True West, and Roundup (Western Writers of America).
 She has a B.A. in Music from the University of California, Berkeley.
-She dislikes using her middle initial, but found it necessary due to the multitude of Sandra McGees in Google search results.
+She dislikes using her middle initial, but found it necessary due to the numerous Sandra McGees in Google search engine results.
 When not writing, Sandra’s passions are movies from the 1930s and ’40s, and classical ballet.